FadiMoubayed/GeoJSON-to-Observation-and-Measurements/README.md

 # Converting-GeoJSON-to-XML
-Converts the extracted glider metadata from GeoJSON to XML
+This groovy script converts the extracted glider metadata from GeoJSON to XML

-This code uses groovy to parse the metadata GeoJOSN file at first and then converts that into an xml document
+This script is organised as the following:
+    1- The first part extracts the variable names form the Argo project Excel sheet 2- The second part creates the om:OM_Observation xml metadata file 3- The third part creates the om:observedProperty (the names of the variables available in the metadata file) xml file which will be linked to om:OM_Observation xml file

 # Issues
-- The output of the created xml document is not well formatted

   The xml declaration and the root element are being printed on the same line

   The problem is most probably in the serialize method
--

-# Code status
-This is the initial code.
-Ther are 5 scripts that need to be deleted.
-Only one script should be kept.